Written by Karen Selby, RN | Edited By Walter Pacheco | Last Update: August 29, 2024

 Dr. Paul Sugarbaker’s Innovative Approach to NIPEC Treatment

-Over 20 years ago, Sugarbaker helped create the current peritoneal mesothelioma treatment standard of HIPEC.
-Since then, he’s been able to identify the technique’s shortcomings and has developed NIPEC as the solution.
+Over twenty years ago, Sugarbaker helped create the current peritoneal mesothelioma treatment standard of HIPEC.
+Since then, he’s identified the technique’s shortcomings and developed NIPEC as the solution.

 Surgeons first used NIPEC for ovarian cancer, but Sugarbaker explored its potential for peritoneal mesothelioma cancer in 2012.

 Although the current results are impressive, Sugarbaker remains one of the few surgeons using it consistently today.
 He published a retrospective in 2020 of six malignant peritoneal mesothelioma patients treated with NIPEC.
-Four patients are free of disease after eight, 13, 18 and 19 years, and two patients died of illness 15 years after definitive treatment.
+Four patients were free of disease after 8, 13, 18 and 19 years, and two patients died of illness 15 years after definitive treatment.

 Treatment Centers Offering the NIPEC Procedure

-NIPEC is not available as a standard treatment at most mesothelioma treatment centers due to its limited development.
+Due to its limited development, NIPEC is unavailable as a standard treatment at most mesothelioma treatment centers.

 Sugarbaker currently serves as chief of the Peritoneal Surface Malignancy Program at the MedStar Washington Hospital Center in Washington, D.C., where patients may undergo NIPEC if they are eligible.

-At MedStar Washington Hospital Center, Sugarbaker conducted his study on a group of six peritoneal mesothelioma patients who went on to live eight to 19 years after receiving NIPEC.
+At MedStar Washington Hospital Center, Sugarbaker conducted his study on six peritoneal mesothelioma patients who lived eight to 19 years after receiving NIPEC.

 As development on NIPEC continues, treatment centers are expanding the availability of HIPEC and other intraperitoneal treatments.
 Patients should consult with their mesothelioma specialist about the possibility of a chemotherapy wash as part of their treatment plan.